deeanalyst/Drosera-Network/README.md

 ```

 # Immortalize Discord username on-chain and Earn `Cadet` role!
-We assume you have deployed your Traps and running your operators, so here we deploy a new Trap to **Submit our Discord username on-chain** and earn an exclusive **Cadet** role!
+Assuming your Trap is deployed and your operator is running, let's set up a new Trap to submit your Discord username on-chain and unlock an exclusive **Cadet** role

 ### Create New Trap
 1- Move to your trap directory: